lamberta/devkit-doc/guide/game-walkthrough.md

 code in your game works.
-With your game running in the browser, not only do you get access to all the great development tools provided by the browser, but your speed of development increases because your feedback loop time has decreased.
+With your game running in the browser, not only do you get access to all the great development tools provided by the browser, but your speed of development increases because your feedback loop is quicker.
 You get to see how your game changes immediately in the browser, instead of spending valuable development time waiting to compile and upload code to a mobile device.